Opticcss/Opticcss.github.io/_posts/2021-07-31-Discrete Wavelet Transform (DWT) with Implementation.md

 ## **2. The Discrete Wavelet Transform for Computing**

-​	Discrete signal cannot be transformed by CWT, which is the only thing the computer can deal with, hence the **discrete wavelet transform (DWT)** are designed to replace the infinite number of operations in CWT, one of them is called the **Mallet algorithm**.
+​	Discrete signal cannot be transformed by CWT, while is the only thing the computer can deal with, hence the **discrete wavelet transform (DWT)** are designed to replace the infinite number of operations (integral from $-\infty$ to $\infty$) in CWT, one of them is called the **Mallet algorithm**.
+Mallet algorithm focus on adaptive resolution but not the width of window.

-​	Mallet algorithm is
+​	Take sights of the wavelet mother function as kind of bandpass filter, which is composed by a high-pass filter and a low-pass filter, and call it the **semi-sub-band filtering**.
+This semi-sub-band filtering, with a down sampling (which diluted the sampling points for $2$ times), is treated as a wavelet decomposition operation.